Kubeasy LogoKubeasy

 ### What does this challenge teach?

-Briefly explain the Kubernetes concept and why it matters.
+Brief explanation of the Kubernetes concept and why it matters.

 ### Difficulty and estimated time